 But that’s one of the reasons why we have to be very smart about how we release announcements, putting those broadcast announcements earlier in the year so that they can have their own space and won’t need a lot of air time because they’ll exist and do really well.
 And then we can focus on the big products later.

 HILLARY LEWIS: MY TAKEAWAY

 Accessibility, accessibility, accessibility.
 After talking to all three of these industry mammoths, the huge theme is providing access to everyone.

 Whether it be releasing monthly subscriptions or developing high-quality affordable cameras, it’s hard not to notice how the top-tier companies are racing to offer these advanced tools at lower cost or even free.
 As someone who never had access to Avid in school due to budgeting, having the ability to learn industry-leading software before graduation would have been invaluable.
 This will open up new doors to young creatives and small post-production operations wanting to master those life-changing applications or cameras before they enter into the industry.

-Speaking of accessibility, here's Creative COW's Hillary Lewis (second from right) with (from left to right) Brittany Joyner, Natalie Setoute, and Hannah Byars-Walker.
-The three women had their NAB trips paid for by Blue Collar Post Collective's Accessibility Program, which removes barriers for low-income working post production professionals.
+Speaking of accessibility, here's Creative COW's Hillary Lewis (second from right) with recipients of Blue Collar Post Collective Accessibility Program grants for all-expenses paid trips to NAB for low-income working editors (from left to right) Brittany Joyner, Natalie Setoute, and Hannah Byars-Walker.

 Some say that this newfound access has broadened the available talent pool at the expense of increasing competition, but how exciting is that?!
 Let’s be honest, if we’re only filling jobs with people who can pay an arm and a leg for software and cameras, are we really recruiting the best talent possible?
 Growing as an industry means creating more jobs with a more diverse workforce, a new spectrum of ideas, and better access to the tools we all use to create.
 That fosters inspiration for us all.